Dehghanni/Teofl/writing.md

 * **Which kind of professors will you choose when selecting the courses?
 1. Some professors who are voted to be the most popular one 2.
 Some professors who \*\*** are rewarded of outstanding research\*\*
   * Universities offer diversity of teachers and profs.
   * Research; the more research the more knowledge; you will palpably learn more; Experienced teachers are capable of demystifying the matters in a more excellent way, The professor shares his research experiences with the students.
 Ex: I was enrolled in a class whose instructor had a wealth of experience in conducting industrial projects and explained minute details about his projects.
 That course was, without exaggeration, the best course in my undergraduate years, and I learned a lot in that lesson.
-  * More institutions will commission him to do other researches; know you -\&gt; opportunity to work for him; you will stand a better chance of getting a job.
+  * More institutions will commission him to do other researches; know you -> opportunity to work for him; you will stand a better chance of getting a job.
 My roommate.
 A prof who published a paper in Nature; he was working on different projects simultaneously.
 He got a rewarding job in petroleum ministry with high salary.
   * \*\*It is important to have rules about the types of clothes that people wear in their

     workplace and at school.\*\*